 Graduate Student abstract proposals are given a blind review by no fewer than three members of the Hinkle Travel Grant Committee and are evaluated on the following criteria: clarity, originality, and value in furthering Hemingway scholarship, criticism, and/or instruction.
 Although we will consider proposals from previous Hinkle winners, applications from students who have not won before will be given priority.
 (Faculty with graduate students applying for Hinkle grants are ineligible for service on the selection committee.)
 See a list of recent winners.

-The Hinkle Grant deadline is the same as the deadline for the Call for Papers (August 30, 2017 for the 2018 conference in Paris).
-Graduate Student winners will be notified of their award status by December 2017 for the 2018 conference in Paris.
+The Hinkle Grant deadline is the same as the deadline for the Call for Papers (August 31, 2019 for the 2020 conference in Wyoming-Montana).
+Graduate Student winners will be notified of their award status by December 2019 for the 2020 conference in Wyoming-Montana.
 Checks will be distributed to recipients at the conference’s opening ceremonies.

 Jim Hinkle, 1924-1990